Frederick Hart is a renowned sculptor, most famous for his "Three Soldiers" bronze statue at the Vietnam Veterans Memorial.

 In 1974, Hart won an international competition to design the facade for the west entrance of the Washington National Cathedral.
 The Cathedral is the world's sixth-largest Gothic-style cathedral and attracts a million visitors a year.
 As a result Hart spent 13 painstaking years delving into the roots of religion and philosophy, probing the very nature of his existence.

 The result was his conversion to Catholicism and the bas-relief sculpture titled "Ex Nihilo, the Creation of Mankind out of Nothing, as Narrated in the Book of Genesis."
+The artwork, still located at the entrance of the Washington National Cathedral, portrays eight human figures emerging from a chaotic background.
+It has become an iconic representation of creation and the human spirit.

 The video clip shows the replica of the sculpture that appears in the office of the antagonist, John Milton (played by Al Pacino).
 In this scene, as Keanu Reeves enters Milton's office for the first time, the camera pans slowly over the sculpture.